saasquatch/program-tools/packages/express-boilerplate/README.md

 <h1 align="center">@saasquatch/express-boilerplate</h1>

-The SaaSquatch shutdown manager package facilitates graceful shutdown behavior across all NodeJS-based SaaSquatch services.
+The SaaSquatch exporess boilerplate package provides a number of middleware and utility functions that are useful in Express apps, particularly those running in Kubernetes environments.

 ## Getting Started